* Article updated August 19, 2022 with new content and an updated list of Biomedical Engineering Companies.

 Biomedical engineering companies and industry trends

-Medical diagnostics treble in value every year in terms of market value.
-The way medicine is practiced is changing as a result of revolutionary advancements in medical imaging and diagnostics.
-New medical gadgets developed in biomedical engineering research facilities throughout the world have drastically changed the way physicians treat sickness and injuries, improving the quality and duration of human life.
+Only in Europe, the medical diagnostics market is expected to reach US$98.43 billion by 2026, at a CAGR rate of nearly 6% between 2022 and 2026.
+The future of biomedical engineering is solid, as revolutionary advancements in medical imaging and diagnostics are shaping the way we practice medicine.
+New medical gadgets developed in biomedical engineering companies and research facilities throughout the world have drastically changed the way physicians treat sickness and injuries, improving the quality and duration of human life.

 [Related Article - The Best and Worst Tech Ideas in the Healthcare Sector]

-The future of biomedical engineering seems bright, especially in the field of medical devices.
-Because of the aging population worldwide, the prevalence of infectious diseases as well as the increasing prevalence of chronic diseases, technological innovation, and the penetration of healthcare insurance, the global medical device market will reach $745.0 billion by 2030 and grow at a rate of 5.0% annually from 2020 to 2030.
+In other words, the future of biomedical engineering is bright, especially in the field of medical devices.
+Because of the globally aging population, the prevalence of infectious diseases, the increasing prevalence of chronic diseases, the innovation of bioengineering companies and research centers, and the penetration of healthcare insurance, the global medical device market is set to reach $745.0 billion by 2030 and grow at a rate of 5.0% annually from 2020 to 2030.

-However, biomedical engineering technologies has the potential to cause harm through abuse, weaponization, or accidents.
+However, biomedical engineering technologies have the potential to cause harm through abuse, weaponization, or accidents.
 This risk can pose substantial dangers to human health, privacy, and environmental safety.
-The future of biomedical engineering is dependent on both the challenges and hurdles we uncover as well as breakthroughs and accomplishments in domains like chemistry, materials science, and biology.
-Interdisciplinarity, like most other areas, means that innovation comes from a variety of sources at the same time.
+The future of biomedical engineering is dependent upon the challenges and hurdles we overcome on one hand, and breakthroughs and accomplishments in domains like chemistry, materials science, and biology on the other.
+Multidisciplinarity means that innovation comes from a variety of sources at the same time.
+And that’s exactly what we can see from this list of top bioengineering companies as well: innovation and versatility are integral in biomedical engineering's future.

-And that’s the difficulty with spotting innovative trends in any market or industry.
-With innovation coming from multiple angles and disciplines, knowing where to look and when is a major headache for organizations and innovation teams.
+The startup boom has made it difficult to spot innovative trends in any market or industry.
+Even biomedical engineering companies are aplenty, so knowing where to look is a major headache for organizations and innovation teams.